 V: No, it’s not.
 My heart absolutely dropped when I saw his name in print; and I knew he had written it.
 Even if you’ve read the book and know what is going to happen, this show just captivates the audience with the writing, acting and music that you get swept away in the moment.

 L: It was awesome that they were able to track him down with something Claire had taught Jamie.

 L: I’m thinking Claire would be ecstatic, why do you suppose she’s angry?
 Is it masked fear?
 Roger can’t catch a break can he?
 I can understand a mother’s love for her child and not wanting to leave her, that is a hard choice.

 V: She is terrified!
 Are you kidding me.
 She is afraid of getting her hopes up, just to be let down – AGAIN.
 She’s probably also terrified of the unknown.
-She does not know what will be walking into, just showing up like Roger did could mean putting herself in a precarious situation.
+She does not know what she will be walking into, just showing up like Roger did could mean putting herself in a precarious situation.
 I’d be terrified too and would probably have my head over a toilet!
 This has all taken an emotional toll on her.
 She has held these feelings in for 20 years.
 I don’t blame her.

 J: But, this isn’t time for a meltdown!
 I wanted to yell, “Get your skinny ass up those stairs and start ye packing.”
 Roger should’ve said “I’ve go Bri, Claire.
 Go to him.”
 Or else, why are you there Roger?
 You knew what you were doing!!!

 V: You are too funny for words and also right.
 Lord knows I am glad she finally decided what she did by the end, so you wouldn’t blow a gasket.

 The bones don’t lie!